It had all the hallmarks of being my best birthday ever.

 Because that was what we were all there for.
 To make a good photo into an amazing photo, through the use of some simple, yet well thought out, techniques.

-I am the rookie in a vehicle full of some serious kit and skills.
-I have lots still to learn.
+I am the rookie in a vehicle full of some serious kit and skills and I have lots still to learn.
 But four days in, and my birthday and Christmas wish list is already gathering a few items to help me on my way.

 We travelled along the track to a “stretch point” – designated areas for a picnic and a comfort break.
 This one, close to the very edge of the park, is quite different to anywhere we have seen in all our years of safaris.
 Flat open plains, almost.
 When I think back to when we first thought we would like to visit Africa, this was the very picture I had in my head.